Temporary Overdose Prevention Site/Supervised Consumption Sites

 Saturday-Sunday - 11am-4pm

-The Temporary Overdose Prevention (TOPS) is Ontario’s first officially-sanctioned temporary site for people to use their drugs safely and seek services for recovery.
+The Temporary Overdose Prevention (TOPS) or the Consumption and Treatment Services (CTS) is Ontario’s first officially-sanctioned temporary site for people to use their drugs safely and seek services for recovery.

 Approximately 400 people have lost their lives to addiction in London and Middlesex over the past decade, making supervised consumption facilities sorely needed.
 These facilities have been shown to improve public order – reducing needle waste and public injection – as well as public health.
 People tend to use drugs in public areas because they don’t have a safe location to do so otherwise.
 Supervised Consumption Facilities provide people with a safe and clean place to use drugs.